saleor/saleor/docs/customization/extensions.rst

 -----------------
 ExtensionsManager is located in ``saleor.core.extensions.base_plugin``.
 It is a class responsible for handling all declared plugins and serving a response from them.
 It serves a default response in case of a non-declared plugin.
-There is a possibility to overwrite ExtensionsManager class by implementing it on its own.
-Saleor will discover the manager class by taking declared path from ``settings.EXTENSIONS_MANAGER``.
+There is a possibility to overwrite an ExtensionsManager class by implementing it on its own.
+Saleor will discover the manager class by taking the declared path from ``settings.EXTENSIONS_MANAGER``.
 Each Django request object has its own manager included as the ``extensions`` field.
 It is attached in the Saleor middleware.